-Keep in mind, the guests we bring to you tend to be novice.
+Keep in mind, the guests we bring to you tend to be novice and they don’t want to drive or tow your RV.
 They want to camp in comfort and are looking for an experience; a destination, or a solution for their trip or circumstance that is different than what they can get from a hotel or a tent.

 Remember, the typical profile of RV renters and guests that we target include the following:

 - Many have never used an RV and are unfamiliar them